Anna Guérin: Inter-Allied Poppy Day

 On 27 April 1921, the wider scope was achieved by a merger with a newly formed charity, which had Rt.
 Rev. Herbert Shipman at its helm, reverting to its original American-Franco Children’s League.
 This merger caused upset.
 Some old League members did not approve, and were not prepared to move to the new League.
 These included the old League’s Chairman Mrs. Tyler Perine and its New York State Committee Chairman Mrs. Mercedes McAllister Smith.

 The new League took over the old League’s headquarters in New York but the break-away group continued its own poppy campaign, in competition with the new League, working out of Mrs. McAllister Smith’s New York home.
 Even the US President got caught up with the muddle and the National Information Bureau issued a statement saying that only the new League had been endorsed to sell poppies, no other.

 It all resulted in Mrs. McAllister Smith bringing a $200,000 court case against the Right Rev. Herbert Shipman (Bishop Suffragan of the Diocese of New York); Maurice Leon (member of law firm Evarts, Choate, Sherman & Leon; writer; representative of the French Government during the War); George W. Burleigh (Judge Advocate-General of the New York National Guard); Bronson Batchelor (of Bronson Batchelor Inc., publicity agency); Roger B. Jenkins (officer of the Bronson Batchelor Inc. agency); Barry N. Smith (Head of the National Information Bureau); and Anna Guérin.
 The case was eventually dismissed.

+An 'American-Franco Children's League' badge c1921.

 During the week before America’s Memorial Day (or Decoration Day), on 30 May 1921, Guérin and her ‘American-Franco Children’s League’ carried out the very first nation-wide Poppy Drive in the world: carrying out Poppy Days in every State.
 Leading up to the Poppy Drive, articles appeared all over the country, appealing for “every man, woman and child” to wear a poppy.
 In these Poppy Days, the charity was supported by the American Legion, and its Women’s Auxiliary; the ‘War Mothers of America’ (Service Star Mothers); Women’s clubs and other organisations.

 At the beginning of November 1921, Guérin attended the next American Legion Convention, Kansas City, Missouri.
 She had been personally invited but she also went to try and persuade the delegates from reneging on the poppy, as their memorial flower - in favour of the daisy.
 This was to no avail, the daisy was adopted and Daisy Days occurred.